 The 16th Street Mall is a mile-long outdoor shipping complex with retail shops, cafes, and bars.
 It is centrally located in downtown Denver and easily navigated due to the free electric shuttle that runs up and down the pedestrian street all day.

-During the holidays it is festively decorated with lights and street performers.
+During the holidays it is festively decorated with lights and street performers and should definitely be on your list of things to do in Denver Colorado during December.
 The highlight of the display is the Mile High Tree.
 It is not really a mile-high, but still super tall at 110 feet featuring a light and music show.

 Another holiday delight is the images projected on the Arapahoe side of the Daniels & Fisher Tower.
 The rotating images are designed by local artists and enhance the holiday atmosphere of the 16th street mall!

 Larimer Square has been declared one of the best social hang-outs in Denver and is the city’s oldest commercial area.
 The block-long street is lined with cafes, restaurants, comedy clubs, boutiques, and wine bars.
 It is an exceptional ambiance in any season, but even more so in winter when the holiday lights enhance the holiday shopping experience.

 The Larimer Square Holiday Market is open before the holidays to get all your shopping done in one stop for everything from gourmet kitchen treats to whimsical art-inspired gifts to handmade jewelry and much more for everyone on your shopping list.

 Stop in at a pop-up heated bar with live entertainment and holiday-themed cocktails to make your evening complete!

 Denver Parade of Lights